-2.8.14 Wake-On-LAN Connector
+2.8.18 Wake-On-LAN Connector

 Pin Function

-I WOL
+- 1 WOL

 2 Ground

 3 +5VSB

-The system board supports the Wake-On-LAN function.
-This function will allow the network to remotely power-on a Soft Power Down (Soft-Off) PC.
+The Wake-On-LAN function is applicable only when you are using a LAN add-in card that has the same function.
+It will allow the network to remotely power-on a Soft Power Down (Soft-Off) PC.
 However, if your system is in the Suspend mode, you can power-on the system only through an IRQ or DMA interrupt.